benhaz1024/raspbian-tee/README.rst

 Install
 -------

-Prepare a SD Card Flashed with an official Raspbian image, mount it in linux, such as /media/usr/boot & /meddia/user/rootfs.
+Prepare a SD Card Flashed with an official Raspbian image, mount it in linux, such as /media/user/boot & /media/user/rootfs.

 Then:
 	$cp ./out/boot/* /media/user/boot

-	$cp ./out/rootfs/* /media/user/rootfs
+	$cp -r ./out/rootfs/* /media/user/rootfs

 Test OP-TEE is ok
 -----------------